A Vindication of the Rights of Men: Republicanism

 The Rights of Men indicts monarchy and hereditary distinctions and promotes a republican ideology.
 Relying on 17th- and early 18th-century notions of republicanism, Wollstonecraft maintains that virtue is at the core of citizenship.
 However, her notion of virtue is more individualistic and moralistic than traditional Commonwealth ideology.
 The goals of Wollstonecraft's republicanism are the happiness and prosperity of the individual, not the greatest good for the greatest number or the greatest benefits for the propertied.
 While she emphasizes the benefits that will accrue to the individual under republicanism, she also maintains that reform can only be effected at a societal level.
 This marks a change from her earlier texts, such as Original Stories from Real Life (1788), in which the individual plays the primary role in social reform.

 Wollstonecraft's ideas of virtue revolved around the family, distinguishing her from other republicans such as Francis Hutcheson and William Godwin.
 For Wollstonecraft, virtue begins in the home: private virtues are the foundation for public virtues.
 Inspired by Jean-Jacques Rousseau's depictions of the ideal family and the republican Swiss canton, she draws a picture of idyllic family life in a small country village.
 One scholar describes her plan this way: "vast estates would be divided into small farms, cottagers would be allowed to make enclosures from the commons and, instead of alms being given to the poor, they would be given the means to independence and self-advancement."
-Individuals would learn and practice virtue in the home, virtue that would not only make them self-sufficient, but also prompt them to feel responsible for the citizens of their society.